-According to the ministry of labour (2003) report, over 60% of the Uganda's population is directly supported by the agricultural sector which contributes to 25% of the GDP.
-In Ntungamo district, it's over 80% with no major cash crops, only subsistence growing and fishing.
+According to the Ministry of Labour (2003) report, over 60% of the Uganda's population is directly supported by the agricultural sector which contributes to 25% of the GDP.
+In Tororo district, it's over 80% with no major cash crops, only subsistence growing and fishing.
 This has prompted children to work in quarries and fishing in the lake and also work as domestic servants and maids.
 They are also in the streets asking out a living.

-According to the intentional labour organization (ILO) in (2000), about 5.7 million children were in forced labour, 18 million in prostitution and pornography while others were victims of child trafficking.
+According to the Intentional Labour Organization (ILO) (2000), about 5.7 million children were in forced labour, 18 million in prostitution and pornography while others were victims of child trafficking.
 Trafficked children work under farms due to broken marriages, death of parents.
-All these factors have caused or influenced the prevalence of children living under difficult economic social status in the world, in Uganda and Ntungamo district in particular.
+All factors have caused or influenced the prevalence of children living under difficult economic social status in the world, in Uganda and Tororo district in particular.

-2.2 Kinds and effects of difficult socio-economic status facing learners in Ntungamo district.
+2.2 Kinds and effects of difficult socio-economic status facing learners in Tororo district.